LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-11-28-constant-curvature-VAEs.md

 ### Tangent Space

 Before we can even start navigating our maps though maybe we need some notion of direction.
+Let's say we exist in the space of a sphere.
+We cannot view out into $$\mathbb{R}^3$$ as it doesn't exist to us, we can only see the geometry that is intrinsic to the space.
+So how do we 'walk around' if we don't even know 'where' we can walk.

-In the study of these spaces we define the 'velocity' vectors defining where we can move in the [Tangent Space](https://en.wikipedia.org/wiki/Tangent_space).
+We define the 'velocity' vectors defining where we can move as existing in the [Tangent Space](https://en.wikipedia.org/wiki/Tangent_space).
 The Tangent Space for a given point on the manifold ($$\vec{\mu}$$), which we will denote $$T_\vec{\mu} \mathbb{H}^n$$ for the hyperbolic space, can also be more simply thought of the space that contains the set tangent vectors in the same ambient space as the manifold $$\vec{u} \in \mathbb{R}^{n+1}$$.

 For the hyperbolic space we can define,